Japan eSIM installation QR code on iPhone with Mt. Fuji background

 Keep reading

 Once your connectivity is sorted, there are a few more boxes to tick before you fly.
-Our Japan Essentials guide covers travel insurance (yes, you need it — a colleague sprained an ankle in Kyoto and saw a ¥42,800 ER bill), the 10 apps that actually matter, and the cash-vs-card ratio that prevents ATM surprises.
-If you haven't built your itinerary yet, the Tokyo 5-day itinerary is our editorial team's most-tested plan.
+Our Japan Essentials guide covers travel insurance (a single Japanese ER visit can run ¥30,000–¥50,000 cash up-front before reimbursement — well worth the policy cost), the 10 apps that actually matter, and the cash-vs-card ratio that prevents ATM surprises.
+If you haven't built your itinerary yet, the Tokyo 5-day itinerary is our most-refined plan.
 And if you're crossing regions — Tokyo to Kyoto, Osaka to Hokkaido — our JR Pass math shows the four routes where it still pays off after the 2023 price hike, and the many routes where it doesn't.